Ga naar het hoofdmenu Ga naar de inhoud

 Questions and answers about the rent increase

-When do I have a regulated rental contract?
+When do I have a regulated or liberalized rental contract?

 The commencement date of the rental contract and the associated (bare/basic) rent determines whether a residence is regulated or liberalised.
 You can find this information in your rental contract.
 In case of a regulated rental contract, maximum rental prices have been set by the government.
 There is also a maximum annual rent increase.

 If, at the start of the rental agreement, the rent was lower than the liberalisation threshold, the property is in the regulated sector.
-In 2023, the rental price liberalisation threshold is 808,06 euros per month.
+For more information and requirements, please visit www.rijksoverheid.nl.

 You have a rental home in the free sector or a liberalised rental contract if the initial rental price of the home was higher than the liberalisation threshold.